Lokesh12121/M3_Wiper_Conytol_System_stm32f4/0_Abstract/README.md

 ![builtin led and button](https://github.com/Lokesh12121/M3_Wiper_Conytol_System_stm32f4/blob/main/0_Abstract/11Capture.PNG)

-## Components and Software required
+## Components, Packages and Software required
 -   [STM32F4 - Discovery](https://pdf1.alldatasheet.com/datasheet-pdf/view/435284/STMICROELECTRONICS/STM32F4DISCOVERY.html) - Allow users to develop audio applications easily.
 It includes an ST-LINK/V2-A embedded debug tool, one ST-MEMS digital accelerometer, one digital microphone, one audio DAC with integrated class D speaker driver, LEDs, push-buttons, and a USB OTG Micro-AB connector.Specialized add-on boards can be connected by means of the extension header connectors.
 -   [STM32 Cube IDE](https://www.st.com/en/development-tools/stm32cubeide.html) -  STM32CubeIDE is an all-in-one multi-OS development tool, which is part of the STM32Cube software ecosystem.
 STM32CubeIde Board PhotoSTM32CubeIDE is an advanced C/C++ development platform with peripheral configuration, code generation, code compilation, and debug features for STM32 microcontrollers and microprocessors.
 -   [VS Code](https://code.visualstudio.com/) - Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications